macoscope/MCSCollectionUtility/README.md

     - (NSInteger)mcs_maxInteger:(NSInteger(^)(id object))block;

- Returns a maximal *NSInteter* value from the values received as the result of transformations of the elements of the receiving array using specified block.
+ Returns a maximal *NSInteger* value from the values received as the result of transformations of the elements of the receiving array using specified block.

     - (CGFloat)mcs_maxFloat:(CGFloat(^)(id object))block;